 County solicitor Martin implied the plaintiffs and their supporters were merely sore losers motivated entirely by a dislike for mail-in ballots rather than legitimate concerns about the election.

 About 40 people packed Courtroom 7 with another reported 80 in an overflow courtroom.
 About 20 stayed the whole nine hours.

 Again kudos to Judge Dozor for the effort to address concerns.

 And kudos to Stenstrom, Mrs. Hoopes, and Mrs. Missino and their supporters who — unlike Martin — were not paid for the nine hours.

 And there remains, Mr. Martin, no reason — or state mandate — for the county to have unsupervised dropboxes accessible 24/7.
 Poorly monitored screens of images from solar-powered cameras do not cut it for supervision and the only reasons not restrict the boxes to government buildings during business hours are reasons that raise suspicions.

-Here is the report Robert Martini prepared regarding voting issues in Delaware County:
+Here is the report Robert Mancini prepared regarding voting issues in Delaware County: